 Virgin’s turboprop flirtation

 When we think of Virgin Atlantic, it’s an airline that’s all about the big widebodies.
 From the original 747s and A340s of the early years to the modern Dreamliners and A350s of today, it’s an airline that has built a business on always going long-haul.

 But that wasn’t always the case.
 Back in the early days, Virgin wanted to see if there was a market for connecting services to its London Gatwick home from continental Europe, feeding traffic to its long-haul routes out of the UK.
 To explore this possibility, it began flying to Maastricht from London with a rather unusual plane.

-The Vickers Viscount was a British-made turboprop, the first commercial turboprop, designed to replace the Douglas DC-3.
+The Vickers Viscount was a British-made turboprop, the first commercial turboprop to be produced.
 Its first flight took place in 1948, and it entered service in 1953 with British European Airways.
 Its big passenger windows and smooth ride made it a hit with airlines all over the world, with the 700 series selling 445 models.

 The 700 was followed by the 800, a stretched version with a capacity of 57 – 65 seats.
 BEA was to be the lead customer for this type again, with a designation of the Vickers Viscount 802 made specifically for it.
 At its peak, BEA flew 77 of the type.
 But what was Virgin doing with this aircraft, and why Maastricht of all places?

 Back when Virgin acquired the Vickers Viscount, low-cost carriers were not a thing.
 Virgin wanted to capture more market share for its transatlantic flights, and believed it could do so by sending a smaller aircraft to a key point in Europe to act as a feeder to its London home.